naoyama88/simple_calculator/readme.md

 ## What is most difficult
 - Decide which button do I put in calculator
 - CSS for all size of browser
-- JS is not so hard because the function is really
+- JS is not so hard because the function is really simple